pain-text-format/kkt-automated-subtitles/README.md

 ```
 # input_text_directory/input-text.txt
 image_id: 1.png
-This is some text in the first image.
+content: This is some text in the first image.

 image_id: 2.png
-This is some text in the second image.
+content: This is some text in the second image.
 This is the second line in the second image.

 image_id: 3.png
-This is some text in the third image.
+content: This is some text in the third image.
 ```
 Run the following script:
 ```